Best Flashlight for Backpacking and Night Hikes: Why you need one?

 Battery Life

-Simply put the Battery Life is dependent on how efficiently your flashlight manages its power consumption.
-You can play a factor it in by utilizing different settings.
+Simply put, the battery life is dependent on how efficiently your flashlight manages its power consumption.
+You can play a factor in it by utilizing different settings.

 What kind of battery should I use?